 One of the cutest historic villages near Orange is Millthorpe.
-Located just 20 minutes southeast of Orange, I’m surprised I haven’t heard more about this gorgeous spot.
+Located just 20 minutes southeast of Orange, I’m surprised I hadn’t heard more about this gorgeous spot before I visited.

 It’s heyday coincided with the operation of a since closed flour mill, plus the building of its railway station, which still exists on the edge of town.
 These days its heritage buildings contain an enticing assortment of boutiques, cafes and cellar doors.

 A great dog-friendly option is to head out on one of two village walks.
-Information is provided on the village website, including brochures to download, or check out the map outside the Millthorpe Corner Store.
+Information is provided on the village website or check out the map outside the Millthorpe Corner Store.

 6. Drive Around Mt Panorama